Georeferencing

 Corners

 This option defines map position by position of the corners.
-You need to enter three pairs of a number, each specifies one corner of the map – the first one is the top-left corner, followed by the top-right corner and the last one is the bottom-right.
+Enter three pairs of a number, each specifies one corner of the map – the first one is the top-left corner, followed by the top-right corner and the last one is the bottom-right.
 The format of the coordinates is “east1 north1 east2 north2 east3 north3” with space between the numbers.
+Use this handy visual tool to set the map corners and generate the number pairs automatically.

 Next step